 Vernon is a tiny town located in the state of Indiana.
 With a population of 236 people and just one neighborhood, Vernon is the 455th largest community in Indiana.
-Vernon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Vernon was built prior to World War II, making it one of the older and more historic towns in the country.

-Vernon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Vernon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Vernon is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Vernon who work in office and administrative support (17.29%), maintenance occupations (12.03%), and teaching (9.77%).
+There are especially a lot of people living in Vernon who work in office and administrative support (17.46%), maintenance occupations (12.70%), and teaching (9.52%).

 The overall crime rate in Vernon is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.